 Okay, so obviously the clear winner in this round is the Baratza Encore with its 40 different and individual grind settings.
 That one is a no-brainer.

 Espresso is probably one of the most preferred types of coffee in the U.S. From businessman and businesswoman to your sleep-deprived college student, most of them drink espresso.
 You can make espresso using the coffee beans ground by the Baratza Encore.

 We wish we could have said the same in the case of the Wilfa Svart but unfortunately, you cannot brew the ground coffee for espresso however you can make a mocha pot.
 It is not as strong as espresso but it is delicious.

 For this reason, again, Baratza Encore wins.

-The Wilfa Svart have a U.V protected plastic coffee beans holder and ground coffee holder.
+The Wilfa Svart has a U.V-protected plastic coffee beans holder and ground coffee holder.
 This ensures that direct sunlight is not absorbed by the coffee beans.
 Direct absorption of sunlight causes your beans to get damaged.

 This feature is not available in the Encore.
 So Wilfa Svart wins here.

 Another feature that Wilfa Svart has that the Baratza Encore does not have.
 So Wilfa wins here.

 Alright, so we saw the basics features of both of these products and compared them.
 It is now time to declare a winner.